Fish Oil Benefits, Omega 3 and 6 EFAs, Doses and TestsBy Dr. Artour Rakhimov, Alternative Health Educator and Author

 During breathing retraining, it is sensible to explain to your family doctor (or general practitioner) that your symptoms subsided (or disappeared) depending on your progress and previous health problems.
 Since most MDs and GPs have no time to follow alternative medicine developments and are bombarded with papers representing official doctrines, very few MDs know in detail about the Buteyko method.
 Hence, you can emphasize healthy changes in your lifestyle as the likely cause of your health improvement.
 [Doctors do know about the benefits of exercise, better diet, etc.] Then it will be easier to convince them to reduce your medication.

 There have been many Buteyko students who could achieve up to 5-10 s higher morning CP just by taking fish oil.
 Such changes in breathing modify the effects of many medical drugs so that their efficiency is greatly increased.
-This relates to medication that control blood pressure, blood glucose level, blood clotting, blood thinning and some other physiological parameters.
+This relates to medications that control blood pressure, blood glucose level, blood clotting, blood thinning and some other physiological parameters.
 Thus, potentially, it is not the direct effect of fish oil, but changes in breathing, that alter the reactions to usual dosages of medical drugs.
-Hence, ask you MD or GP to reduce medication accordingly.
+Hence, ask your MD or GP to reduce medication accordingly.

 Should everyone use fish oil or other animal-derived omegas?
 This depends on your body oxygenation (or health state).
-For hundreds of generations, many human communities, groups and tribes could thrive without eating fish, provided that they had high CPs.
+For hundreds of generations, many human communities, groups, and tribes could thrive without eating fish, provided that they had high CPs.
 EPA (eicosapentaenoic acid) and DHA (docosahexaenoic acid) are normal components of the human blood and are necessary for numerous functions.
 These fatty acids can be synthesized from ALA (alpha-linolenic acid), which is also an omega fat, provided that the GI tract is healthy.
 ALA is abundant in various nuts and seeds.
 For example, flax oil and milled flax seeds are a rich vegetarian omega 3 source, but flax doesn’t have DHA or EPA.
 The same relates to hemp seed omega-3 oil, linseed oil, olive oil and sunflower oil.
 Among vegetarian sources, only algae oils have a high DHA content (see the Table below).

 People with low CPs (less than 20 s) and/or GI problems are often unable to utilize vegetarian sources of EFAs, as it was confirmed by many published studies, provided 2 paragraphs below.
 Hence, when most people try flaxseed (linseed) oil, hemp oil, sunflower oil, and other oils (usually extracted from seeds and nuts), they still experience their symptoms and deficiency in essential fatty acids.
 When they try cod liver oil or fish oil for 3 days, their morning CP can increase by 3, 5 sometimes up to 10 s.
 Hence, this supplementation can greatly assist health recovery.

-If you have any, even very mild digestive problems, vegetarian sources of omegas cannot not be used to build and repair the body as effectively as animal sources of EFAs.
+If you have any, even very mild digestive problems, vegetarian sources of omegas cannot be used to build and repair the body as effectively as animal sources of EFAs.
 However, if you are reluctant to use animal products, try a 3-day test with flaxseed oil and later with animal omega sources and compare the results.

 This question (What is better for you: fish oil or flaxseed oil?) can be also answered using 2 different scientific ways.
 First, we can consider studies related to conversion rates in modern humans, who, according to medical respiratory research, can be divided into sick (ordinary humans) and very sick people.